jupyterhub/mybinder.org-user-guide/doc/sample_repos.md

 * A python2 environment is created and registered
 * The contents of `requirements.txt` are installed into the python2 environment

-Note:
+**important:**
-* Make sure that you save your notebooks with a python 2 kernel activated, as this defines which kernel Binder will use when a notebook is opened.
+Make sure that you save your notebooks with a python 2 kernel activated, as this defines which kernel Binder will use when a notebook is opened.

+**note:**
-* If you *also* wish to install python 3 dependencies, you may do so by including a file called `requirements3.txt`.
+If you *also* wish to install python 3 dependencies, you may do so by including a file called `requirements3.txt`.
 The packages inside will be installed into the python 3 environment.

 ### Files
 ```